josmar-crwdstffng/angular/packages/compiler/design/separate_compilation.md

 ### Angular Ivy

 The metadata for a class in ivy is transformed to be what the metadata of the transformed .js file produced by the Ivy compiler would be.
-For example, a component's `@Component` is removed by the compiler and replaced by a `ɵcmp`.
+For example, the `@Component` of a component is removed by the compiler and replaced by a `ɵcmp`.
 The `.metadata.json` file is similarly transformed but the content of the value assigned is elided (e.g. `"ɵcmp": {}`).
-The compiler doesn't record the selector declared for a component but it is needed to produce the `ngModuleScope` so the information is recorded as if a static field `ngSelector` was declared on class with the value of the `selector` field
+The compiler does not record the selector declared for a component but it is needed to produce the `ngModuleScope` so the information is recorded as if a static field `ngSelector` was declared on class with the value of the `selector` field